Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 What is the California FAIR Plan and who qualifies?

-The California FAIR Plan is the state's insurer of last resort — a fire insurance pool available to homeowners who have been declined by at least three private insurers.
-It provides basic fire and smoke coverage for structures, but it does not include liability, theft, or water damage protection.
-Coverage limits go up to $3 million for dwellings.
-You apply through a licensed insurance broker.
+The California FAIR Plan is the state's insurer of last resort, a fire insurance pool available to homeowners who have been declined by private insurers.
+It provides basic fire and smoke coverage for structures but does not include liability, theft, or water damage protection.
+Coverage limits go up to $3 million for dwellings, and you apply through a licensed insurance broker.
 Most policyholders also need a DIC (Difference in Conditions) policy to get more complete homeowner-level protection.

-How much does wildfire insurance cost in California?
+How much does wildfire insurance cost in California in 2026?

 Compare Home Insurance Plans in Ohio